chadananda/CocoaWallet/README.md

 ## Development roadmap

-* Milestone 1: Get XMRIG to execute inside APK (currently has permissions error)
+* Milestone 1: Get XMRIG to execute inside APK
   * Is XMRIG running properly?
 I'm getting no data back.
 Maybe
   * It might be required to compile XMRIG on an AMD phone to run properly.
   * What is the final config being used?